Biostatistics4SocialImpact/Biostatistics4SocialImpact.github.io/people.md

     </tr>
      <tr>
       <td> <a href="http://apeterson91.github.io/">Adam Peterson</a> completed his M.S. in Biostatistics at Michigan in 2017 and is currently a PhD candidate.
 He is interested in functional and spatial statistical methods and enjoys playing ultimate frisbee.</td>
       <td>Jung Yeon Won received her M.S. in Statistics at the University of Michigan in 2016 and is currently a first year PhD student in Biostatistics.
-She is working on statistical approaches to correct spatially correlated measurement errors.
-Her research interests are in spatial data analysis, large data sets and statistical computing. </td>
+She is working on statistical approaches for data integration and to correct spatially correlated measurement errors in built environment datasets </td>
       <td>Kelsey Alexovitz received her M.S. in Biostatistics at the Brown University and is currently a PhD student in Biostatistics at Drexel University.
 She is working on statistical approaches characterize changes in the food environment near schools. </td>
     </tr>
   </tbody>